-STEP 2 -- REFRIGERANT PIPING -- Installing Indoor Expansion Valve
+STEP 2 - REFRIGERANT PIPING - Install Indoor Expansion Valve

-This outdoor unit is designed for use in systems that use either an fixed orifice (RFC) (included with outdoor unit), or expansion valve metering device (purchased separately) at the indoor coil.
-See the ML14XC1 Product Specifications bulletin (EHB) for approved expansion valve kit match ups.
+This outdoor unit is designed for use in systems that use an expansion valve metering device (purchased separately) at the indoor coil.
+See the ML18XC2 Product Specifications bulletin (EHB) for approved expansion valve kit match ups.
 The expansion valve unit can be installed internal or external to the indoor coil.
 In applications where an uncased coil is being installed in a field-provided plenum, install the expansion valve in a manner that will provide access for field servicing of the expansion valve.
 Refer to below illustration for reference during installation of expansion valve unit.
-After installation of the indoor coil metering device, proceed to Step 5.

-check/expansion valve is installed external / LIQUID LINE to the coil casing.
-See sensing bulb / LIQUID LINE installation for bulb positioning.
+Sensing bulb insulation is required if mounted external to the coil casing. sensing bulb installation for bulb positioning.